idealab-isu/de-la-mo-v2/doc/index.rst

 Troubleshooting exceptions when building the model (outside ABAQUS)
 -------------------------------------------------------------------
-If the De-la-mo script raises an exception during model assembly, the easiest way to troubleshoot is run the Python debugger pdb in post-mortem mode.
+If the De-la-mo script raises an exception during model assembly, the easiest way to troubleshoot is to run the Python debugger pdb in post-mortem mode.
 To do so, its Python interpreter will need to be run in interactive mode.
 If using delamo_process, use the "BMINTERACT" command instead of the